Linaro/website/developers/README.md

 permalink: /developers/
 jumbotron:
     background-image: /assets/images/content/downloads-bg.jpg
-    title: For Developers
+    title: Get Involved
 ---
-**Whether you are an individual or an employee of a organization it is easy to get involved with Linaro…**
+**Whether you are an individual or an employee of a organization it is easy to get involved with Linaro**

 You will see that there are several ways to become involved and that everything we do is open, not only software but also our [wiki](http://wiki.linaro.org/FrontPage) and our discussions (on IRC and on our mailing lists).